Femagrinelli/MyDataProjectsPortfolio/Insights Projects/king_county_houses/README.md

 <div style= "margin: 15px;"></div>

 # 1 - Business Problem
-This project searches to find the best opportunities to acquire (inside of available portfolio) properties in King Count (USA) for maximizing the gain of House Rocket company, through the data analysis.
+This project searches to find the best opportunities to acquire (inside of available portfolio) properties in King County (USA) for maximizing the gain of House Rocket company, through the data analysis.

 ## 1.1  - Business Questions
 The project tries to answer the best way, two business questions: